sagemath/sage/src/doc/en/developer/packaging.rst

     [user@localhost]$ sage -f -c package_name

-If all went fine, open a ticket, put a link to the original tarball in the ticket and upload a branch with the code under ``SAGE_ROOT/build/pkgs``.
+If all went fine, open a PR, put a link to the original tarball in the PR and upload a branch with the code under ``SAGE_ROOT/build/pkgs``.